 Figure 4.
 Egyptian casket and sarcophagus.

-Figure 5.
-Measurements of reference solutions with Forlab (up) and Lifart (down) equipped with both lasers.
+Figure 3.
+Measurements of reference solutions with Forlab (top) and Lifart (bottom) equipped with both lasers.
 Orange: KrF at 248 nm; blue: Nd:YAG at 266 nm.

-The calibration has been also tested on a real ancient artwork.
-In particular, a previous study [23] on ancient Egyptian artworks was chosen to validate the calculous on a third different material (wood).
-The analysis of fluorescence spectra of the casket and the sarcophagus of Peftjauyauyaset (XXVI din. -VII-VI sec. a.C.) from the Archaeological Museum of Milan (Figure 4) was chosen for the discontinuity of the artworks surface: in fact, the spectra revealed the presence of not-homogeneous materials applied in previous restoration actions.
-Finally, the fully decorated surfaces provide an amplified chiaroscuro contrast and improves the image quality when the calibration is applied to the Forlab results.
+The calibration was also tested on a real ancient artwork.
+In particular, a previous study [23] on ancient Egyptian artworks was chosen to validate the calculous for a third material, wood.
+The analysis of the fluorescence spectra of the casket and sarcophagus of Peftjauyauyaset (XXVI din. -VII-VI sec. a.C.) from the Archaeological Museum of Milan (Figure 4) was chosen because of the discontinuity of the artwork’s surface.
+The spectra successfully revealed the presence of non-homogeneous materials applied in previous restoration actions.
+Moreover, the fully decorated surfaces provide an amplified chiaroscuro contrast that improves the image quality when the calibration is applied to the Forlab results.

 Results and discussion